ElizabethA01/Hacker-news-scraping/README.md

 # Hacker-news-scraper
-Exercise from my Udemy 'Complete python developer in 2021: Zero to Mastery' course about scraping data using Python (including BeautifulSoup).

-# Hacker-news-scraper
-> This is a backend application that scrapes the Hacker News website for popular news.
+> This is a backend application that scrapes the Hacker News website for popular news using Python specifically the library Beautiful Soup.

 ## Table of Contents
 * [General Info](#general-information)